 As for trenchant swords, with respect to their forms rather than to their natures, they are the ones that are short, if they have good bodies and their surfaces and thickness are equal.
 (On them there is not a place inside and a place outside), nor a place thicker than its equivalent.
 Their blades are coarse, except the edge itself, for the edge should be the measure of a hair on each side.
 These are the most trenchant of swords in adversity.
 As for what best cuts clothes and flesh, it is what combines in it all these properties, except for the coarseness, for the thinnest blade is what best cuts flesh and clothes, and it is not praiseworthy if the blades are not thin.
 Moderation of the quenching is an aid to sharpness, for if the quenching is severe, the blade will be severed in adversity; whereas if it is light, the blade will be strong in adversity.

 The third theme is the most self-evident throughout Al-Kindi’s work, the reference to “watering” on the blade, and this is accompanied by specific details concerning the shape.
 Some watering designs are, for example, described as interlocking snakes, while others are described as being knotted.
 This description of watering varied largely in shape.
-The term itself references the appearance of the blade based on heat treatment, in what we would refer to today as wootz steel; this consisted of patterns of banding on the blade.
-Put simply, high carbon steel would be tempered and the temperance would be maintained for a long and consistent period of time.
+The term itself references the appearance of the blade based on heat treatment, in what we would refer to today as wootz steel.
+Put simply, high carbon steel, with minimal impurities in the steel, would be tempered and the temperance would be maintained for a long and consistent period of time, with a cycling of heating up and cooling to refine the metal.
 To do so was a mark of high skill and in today’s time, wootz steel is reputed to be high quality steel that’s difficult to copy unless one is well-tuned to the smithing and tempering of steel.
 One significant theme, which is underlined throughout Al-Kindi’s work in relation to watering, is how the quality of the blade was balanced through smithing; it was believed that water was retained in the blade and when the iron was heat treated with the carbon, this would evaporate; the level of water within the blade contributed to its quality.
 If a blade deteriorated easily, it was perceived that a lack of water within the blade had dried the metal and made the blade brittle.

 The fourth theme concerns the heating and tempering of the blade itself, represented through the attribute of colour on the blade.
 This was another means of determining quality.
 Various blades were described as producing various colours during heat treating, and in some part during the watering process.
 The use of colours is a mixture of different factors.
 Al-Kindi, for example, describes a blade being of a red colour and likely refers to the part of the blade that will be etched and therefore a substance would be used on the blade, which could either be a sort of paste or compound/chemical/substance thrown on the sword during the heat treatment.
 This would result in the production of a reddish-brown background and though brown is not specifically mentioned by Al-Kindi, it was a common colour due to the nature of etching at the time.
 Induced patination would also have been an inevitable effect of etching, and different parts of the blade would produce different colours as they reacted, with red and yellow being particularly difficult to achieve.